-This tutorial is intended for Developers who are new to AWS Cognito.
-This will be a quick tutorial about AWS Cognito user pool and how to Create a User Pool.
+This tutorial is meant for developers who are new to AWS Cognito.
+This will be a quick topic about AWS Cognito and how to Create a User Pool.

-As described in AWS website, Cognito is a simple and secure User Sign-Up, Sign-In, and Access Control authentication service offered by Amazon.
-This service allows Developers to integrate authentication without writing everything from scratch.
+As described in the AWS website, Cognito is a simple and secure user Sign-Up, Sign-In, and Access Control authentication service provided by Amazon.
+This service allows developers to integrate authentication in their application.

-In the Dashboard you will see many AWS services, so just search for “Cognito”.
+In the Dashboard you will see many AWS services, search for “Cognito”.

 Then click on “Manage User Pools”.
-And on the top right corner click on “Create a user pool”.
+And along the top right corner, click on “Create a user pool”.

-Now you can give your User pool a name, and let’s go over the “Step Through Settings”.
-Take note, after creating the User pool, you can always go back and make changes, except for Sign-In and Default attributes option in Attributes section.
+Now you can give your User pool a name, and we will go over the “Step Through Settings”.
+Take note that after creating the User Pool, you can go back and create changes in the configuration except for the Sign-In and Default attribute options.

-Setup the sign-in options.
-You can choose to have users sign in using another attribute in their profile like email address, phone number, username or preferred username plus their password.
-Also you can make the username case-insensitive.
+Setup the sign in options.
+You can select to have users sign in using another attribute in their profile like their email address, phone number, username or preferred username combined with their password.
+As well, you can make the username case-insensitive.

 Setup attribute options.
-This will be available in the user profile during Sign-Up.
-And you can also add custom attributes if needed in addition to the defaults that you have selected.
+This will be the fields in the user profile during sign up.
+You can also add custom attributes in addition to the defaults that you have chosen.

 Setup password and Sign-In policy.
-Apply password requirements, length and character combination, lifespan for a temporary password.
-And should you allow user to create their own account.
+Apply password requirements such as length, character combination and the lifespan for a temporary password.
+And for the sign up process if you want to allow a user to create their own account.

 MFA and Verification

 Setup Multi-Factor authentication (MFA), account verification and recovery.
-MFA is additional sign-in security, a user can confirm their account by receiving a code through email or phone and submit the code along with their password to complete the sign-in process.
-You can always turn this Off if not necessary for your use-case.
+MFA is an additional security by having a user use the verification code sent to their email or phone to confirm a sign in to their account.
+The code must be submitted along with their password to complete the sign in process.
+You can also disable the feature if not needed.

-And you can also enable how they can retrieve their account in the event of forgetting their login credentials.
+And you can also enable how they can recover their account in the event of forgetting their login credentials.

-In order to enable SMS messaging you will need to create an IAM role in your AWS account.
-If you don’t have one created yet, just submit the “Create Role” and it will be automatically setup for you.
+In order to enable SMS messaging, you will need to create an IAM role in your AWS account.
+If you don’t have one yet, just submit the “Create Role” and it will be automatically created for you.

 Setup Email Messages and Headers.
-While you can just simply use the default messages, it’s good to know that there’s a way to change the verification and invitation messages for Email and SMS.
-Moreover, you can change the email headers for FROM and REPLY-TO on this step.
+On this step, you can change the verification and invitation messages for Email and SMS.
+Also, you can change the email headers for FROM and REPLY-TO in the email.

-This is an important step in setting up your AWS Cognito User Pool.
-To allow your application (Front-End or Back-End) to access the User Pool, you need an App Client credentials.
-The App Client will be used to generate an Identity Token or Access Token, and then use this in exchange for User profile depending to your authentication flow.
+This is an important step in setting up an AWS Cognito User Pool.
+To allow your application (Front-End or Back-End) to access the User Pool, you will need an App Client credential.
+The App Client will be used to get an Identity Token or Access Token, and then use this in exchange for user profile depending to your authentication flow.

-For example, if you are building an authentication and sign-up platform for a Single Page Application (SAP), you can leave most of the default setup checked and you do not need to generate a Client Secret since this is only for Backend-End application (e.g. Python, NodeJS, Java).
+For instance, if you are developing an authentication and sign up module for a Single Page Application (SAP), you can leave most of the default setup checked.
+And you do not need to generate a Client Secret since this is only for machine to machine authentication.

 The App Client can also have defined access to the attribute options that has been setup on the early steps.

-If you are building a Service to Service authentication, assuming that the flow will be an OAuth2 Client credentials, then the App Client will be the account of the third party Service in your system, having an App client id and App client secret generated.
+If you are trying to create a Machine to Machine authentication, assuming that the flow will be an OAuth 2.0 Client credential, then the App Client will be the account of the third party Service in your system, having an App client id and App client secret generated.

 Tags, Devices and Triggers

 Setup Pool tags.
-Tags are useful if you have several User Pools.
-For instance, tags can be used to group Pools per Organization, aggregate billing reports based on tagged Pool and implement IAM role based on tags.
+Tags are useful if you have several AWS Cognito User Pool.
+Tags can be used to group User Pools per Organization, aggregate billing reports and implement IAM role.

 Setup remember device.
-If your application should remember the Device of the user when they Sign-In.
-Since they need to confirm that they actually Sign-In using their phone, laptop or other devices.
-Next time, they don’t have to confirm again if your application has remember their device’s identity.
+This is for remembering the device of the user when they sign in.
+The next time they sign in, they no longer have to confirm again if your application has remembered their device’s identity.

-Setup Lambda triggers.
-One of the cool features of AWS Cognito is the ability to trigger a lambda function based on events.
-This is useful if you need to do complex integration in your application.
-For example, a Pre Token Generation trigger, allowing you to customize the claims in the identity token.
-Another example, a Post Authentication trigger, allowing you to add custom logic for analytics conversion.
-Checkout more Lambda Triggers
+Setup Lambda trigger.
+One of the useful features of AWS Cognito is the ability to trigger a lambda function based on events.
+This is applicable if you need to do complex integration in your application.
+For example, a pre token generation trigger, allowing you to customize the claims in the identity token.
+Another example, a post authentication trigger, allowing you to add custom logic for analytics conversion.
+Check out more about Lambda Trigger.

-The final step is to review your Cognito User Pool setup and click on the “Create pool” button.
+The final step is to review your Cognito User Pool.
+Once you have confirmed all the configuration, click on the “Create pool” button.